 -

-This slightly shorter Haute Route e-MTB adventure starts in Verbier instead of Chamonix and offers an equally incredible experience to those who are a bit short on time!
+This slightly shorter Haute Route e-MTB adventure starts in Verbier instead of Chamonix and offers an equally incredible 5-day experience, covering 198 km (123 mi) with big climbs, longer stages, and a higher technical level!
 Ride through epic landscapes, lush forests, and dramatic ridges, aided by an e-bike for an even more epic journey.
 After each day's ride, unwind in charming Alpine villages or retreat to a private mountain hut or luxurious spa hotel for a recharge between lofty peaks!

 -